Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 ## 4. Visualisation

-The Visualise menu option is used to display data; in fact, it is the only way for users to extract data.
-The data shown can be a mixture of tabular data (tables) and graphs, customiseable by the user.
+The Visualise menu option is used to display data; in fact, it is the only way for users to extract data and show (visualise) data.
+Data shown can be a mixture of tabular data (tables) and graphs, customiseable by the user.
 So, the term visualise includes ‘standard reports’.

+As mentioned, data is visualised using Widgets.
+Each Widget reads it data from a Report; rows and columns extracted from a Datasource (like a database table).
+For now it is assumed that the reports already exist (see the Admin -> Reports section on how to create or amend these).

+Hover the cursor over the Visualise menu optio, and select Dashboard editor.
+For a new user, a clean (blank) Dashboard is presented.
+A Dashboard is a workspace, and contains one or more tabs.
+This is similar to an Excel workbook with multiple tabs or worksheets.
+A palette is shown in the top left corner, and provide tools to manage your Dashboard.
+It contains two portions:
+* Dashboard Editor to create new Dashboard, select an existing Dashboard and an advanced filter on Dashboards to show in the dropdown.
+* Widget tools to manage individual Widgets.

+To select an existing Dashboard, select one from the dropdown.
+In case too many options are presented, one can filter it down using the advanced editor.
+Note that the icons on th left have tooltips, which will be shown when the cursor hovers over it.
+A Dashboard can have one or more tabs, and it is important to know since the required information may be on another tab in the Dashboard.
+It the selected Dashboard only has one tab, this tab will be shown automatically.
+In case the Dashboard has more than one tab, one has to select the desire tab from the tabs dropdown.
+More actions on tabs are shown just below the tab dropdown:
+- edit a dashboard, where a name or description can be amended.
+- add a tab, with a name.
+- delete a tab.
+Note that all Widgets on a tab must be deleted before the whole tab can be deleted.

+To create a new Dashboard, click on the + sign in the Dashboard Editor to create a new Dashboard.
+Canvas will assign a name to it.
+In order to rename the Dashboard or change more properties (like who has access to it), please use the Admin -> Dashboards menu option.
+To add a new Widget, drag the top left icon in the Widget tools area onto the open space of the Dashboard.
+The

-The following preparations are necessary to visualise data:
+The following actions are available in the Widget tools area:

-Identify the data: define a Data Source using the Manage menu option tells the system where the data lives, and how how different data portions are related.
+The first step is to identify the source of the data: define a Data Source using the Manage menu option tells the system where the data lives, and how how different data portions are related.
 Describe how to extract the data: define a Report using the Manage menu option will describe how the data must be manipulated and aggregated (i.e. sum the SalesVolume).

 Visualisation is done onto a blank space called a Dashboard.
 Each Dashboard is a collection of existing Reports, completed as part of the preparation above.
 A user can create any number of Dashboards.